SeanLam751/presto-redis/README.md

 - 1 python job to populate the redis node with data
 ## Usage
 [Helm](https://helm.sh) must be installed to use the charts.

+It is recommended to configure more memory for the kubernetes cluster.
+Presto is relatively memory hungry.
+This helm chart is confirmed to work with 7gb of memory.

 Once helm is installed, add the repo as follows:
 ```console